Tangzhong or water roux is a cooked mix of flour and water used in breadmaking. It makes the bread softer and increase its shelf life.

 - Let it cool before adding to the bread dough

-Most of the tangzhong breads found in the market are made using the bread flour or all purpose flour.
+Most of the Tangzhong breads found in the market are made using the bread flour or all purpose flour.
 Though you can make it with whole wheat flour, the results have not been very spectacular.
-So if you plan on using this method to make whole wheat bread, make the tangzhong using all purpose flour.
+So if you plan on using this method to make whole wheat bread, make the Tangzhong using all purpose flour.
 It will not alter the nutritional value by much, but will increase the shelf life and create softer crumb.

 The 1:5 ratio of flour to water is by weight.
 The approximate volume measurements are given in the recipe, but it is always better (and easier) to weigh the ingredients for bread.

-Do I need a thermometer ?
+Do I Need a Thermometer ?

 The recipe calls for the mix to be heated to a specific temperature.
 If you have an instant read thermometer handy, this is a good time to use it.
 But there are other ways to determine when it reaches the right consistency.